hyw208/minikube_demo/README.md

 # demo debug python flask with eclipse + pydev in minikube

+0. assume you have eclipse + pydev plugin and pip installed pydevd on host computer

 1. for IDE debug, you can use eclipse with pydev instead of rpdb, change the code in demo.py to the following:
     >import pydevd #import rpdb